UummProject/uumm-prototype/support/Broken meritocracy.md

 Finaly it suggests how with decentralized technologies like blockchains and smart contracts could significantly improve the results of the decision making processes.

-By white-listing capacities (merit) instead of identites (usually people) we can have governance system, more open and adaptable while keep being truth to the system goals, and still being compatible with old governance systems.

 # Meritocracy as a base
 All governance systems are a subset of Meritocracy if you understand _merit_ as the feature that defines the right of an entity opinion to be considered (vote).